Larry-Cui/Larry-Cui.github.io/_posts/math/2022-5-9-student copy.md

 ---
 layout: post
-title: Finding Student t Distribution Copy
+title: test Copy
 date: 2022-5-11
 tags:
-  - Stats
+  - HTML
 ---

 In reality we may never know the variance of the population, and we have only a